tt954/search-demo/README.md

 - Process the user's query
 - Display a list of search results

+### 5/23/25

+- If no matching artwork is found, display "No results found"
+- Each result display title of artwork, artist, medium, date
+- Pagination

 ## To dos

-- Each result display title of artwork, artist, medium, date
-- If no matching artwork is found, display "No results found"
 - Limit search query to certain character length, query validation to prevent abuse
 - Combine data from other museum's APIs
-- Pagination
 - Display thumbnail image of artwork if search results is under 10
 - Rank search results based on the relevance of the artwork information to the search query (a simple ranking algorithm based on keyword frequency maybe)
 - Filter results by artist, title and more advanced, by art movement, subject matter, color, etc.